google/dana/docs/Setup.md

 Note you need to add some pages for the projects.
 See [adding project pages](Project.md) to know how to add pages to the dashboard for a project).

+To start the server, there are two options:

 ```
 $ node src/server.js
+or
+$ npm start
 ```

 ## Configure email account